kcaliskan/advanced-js/4-closures/2-closures.md

 ww3.totalPeaceTime();
 ```

-In this function, the outside world only can access totalPeaceTime function but they can not reach / use passTime function or launch function.
+In this function, the outside world only can access `totalPeaceTime` function but they can not reach / use `passTime` function or `launch` function.
 This is what encapsulation does in this case.
-And this is one of the main benefits of closurer of data encapsulation and it refers to the idea that some data should just not be directly exposed.
+And this is one of the main benefits of closure of data encapsulation and it refers to the idea that some data should just not be directly exposed.

 Exercise 1: Make this code can only be init once.